DRY PUMP STATIONS

-The pump station's function is to lift the wastewater several meters in pressure in order to drive the flow further.
+The purpose of the pump station is to lift the wastewater several meters in pressure in order to drive the flow further.
 The stations are built both above ground and below ground.
-The stations are dimensioned for current flow requirements.
+The stations are dimensioned to address specified flow requirements.
 Capacity requirements vary from small systems for individual houses to very large facilities.

 Corrosion is an electrochemical reaction to metals exposed to corrosive gases and / or high relative humidity (RH).
-This can lead to high maintenance costs and reduced life of important components.
+This can lead to increased maintenance cost and reduced life of important components.
 Sulfur hydrogen emitted from the grounds is an example of a common corrosive gas in pump stations.

 Corrosion in pumping stations is typically due to: